 A man wanders on stage.
 Drunk.
 A glass of whisky rocks in his hand.
 He mumbles and bumbles but acts the part, he is part of the act.
 They believe.
-He tells them he isn’t a poet, and neither is the man before… or after.
-Maybe they think he is deep, or as empty as his glass seems to be.
+He tells them he isn’t a poet, and neither is the man before… or was after.
+Maybe they think he is deep, or as nearly empty as his glass seems to be.

 "The fire only freezes the ice in a heart" he mumbles, he repeats, "The fire only freezes the ice in a heart" he says it louder... and holds his glass up high to prove his point.